dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

       ![Screen Shot 2020-02-22 at 5.19.47 PM](Deheng_Zhang-55199998-CS4293-Assignment1.assets/Screen Shot 2020-02-22 at 5.19.47 PM.png)

-    * OFB: The result is the same as I expected, only one block is corrupted.
-Besides, only one byte (the 55th) is corrupted
+    * OFB: The result is the same as I expected, **only one block is corrupted.**

       ![Screen Shot 2020-02-22 at 5.21.33 PM](Deheng_Zhang-55199998-CS4293-Assignment1.assets/Screen Shot 2020-02-22 at 5.21.33 PM.png)

-* Explanation (red color represents bit error):
+* Explanation (red color represents error):

-  * Notice that encryption function $E​$ and decryption function $D​$ makes sure **each bits of output are dependent to each bits of input**, while each bits of output of XOR is only dependent on two bits of two inputs.
+  * Notice that encryption function $E$ and decryption function $D$ makes sure **each bits of output are dependent to each bits of input**, while each bits of output of XOR is only dependent on two bits of two inputs respectively.

   * ECB: Because only $\color{red}{P_i} = D_k(\color{red}{C_i})​$ depends on the error block.